Estimated reading time: 12 minutes

 Fall Gardening 101

-Fall is around the corner which means colours, leaves and lots of pumpkins!
-When I came across this article about how to grow a pumpkin in containers I just had to read it.
+When I found this article about how to grow a pumpkin in containers, I had to read it.

 Small pumpkin varieties like ‘Jack be little’, ‘Wee be little’, ‘Baby boo’, ‘Munchkin’, Pumpkin Hooligan’, ‘Mini-jack’, ‘Lil pump ke mon’ are most suitable for container gardening.
 However, you can also grow giant pumpkin varieties.